piebro/vlc-mcp-server/README.md

 I use this MCP server together with my [signal-mcp-client](https://github.com/piebro/signal-mcp-client) on an old laptop connected to my beamer.
 This way I can play a movie from my laptop by sending a signal message.

-The Anthropic API key is used to use claude-haiku to summarize all existing videos in your video folder.

 ## Usage

 This installation is for Linux systems running Ubuntu or a similar Debian-based system like Raspberry Pi OS.